rip1s/PwnSandboxForCTF/README.md

 Just chroot it! :)

-ELF64 and ELF32 supportd,including PIE
+ELF64 and ELF32 supported,including PIE

 ## Usage